NYSCP Modern Slavery & Child Trafficking - North Yorkshire

 Boys facing away

-Trafficking as an approach to exploit
+Trafficking as an approach to exploitation

 • sexual and criminal exploitation